NYSE to ease floor restrictions for vaccinated traders

 The NYSE floor is the last physical U.S. stock trading venue, as a slew of all-electronic competitors have emerged and eaten away at the Big Board’s once dominant market share.

-Futures exchange operator CME Group Inc (CME.O) said on Tuesday it would permanently shutter the physical trading pits it closed last March due to the COVID-19 pandemic. read more
+Futures exchange operator CME Group Inc said on Tuesday it would permanently shutter the physical trading pits it closed last March due to the COVID-19 pandemic.

 The 144-year-old London Metal Exchange said last month it will announce around June 8 whether it will reopen its open outcry trading ring or permanently shut the only such floor in Europe.